temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

 No repeal under this Act shall be construed to affect rights accrued or liabilities incurred prior to the effective date of such repeal.
 To the extent that any provision of this Act relying on the Commerce Clause is held invalid, authority to regulate the matter addressed by such provision shall revert to the States and the people, without any Federal fallback regulation.

+Nothing in this Act shall be construed to ratify or endorse any interpretation of the Commerce Clause or Spending Clause that extends beyond their original public meaning as understood at the time of the Constitution's ratification.
+To the extent a provision of this Act could be interpreted to depend on such an expanded interpretation, it shall be construed, if fairly possible, as an exercise of other enumerated powers or as limited to the regulation of the channels or instrumentalities of interstate or foreign commerce, the territories or property of the United States, or the payment of debts, rather than as a recognition of a general Federal police power.

 ---

 ### SEC.
 604. BIPARTISAN IMPLEMENTATION COMMISSION AND SUNSET REVIEW